 - 1 cup white or yellow stone ground grits

 - 4 cups low sodium chicken broth

 - 5 sprigs fresh thyme

 - 1/4 teaspoon black pepper freshly ground

 - 5-6 dashes hot sauce or to taste

 Preheat oven to 400 degrees.
 Cut the head of garlic crosswise at the pointy end, trimming about 1/4-1/2 inch so that the interior of the cloves are exposed.
 Drizzle olive oil over the garlic and wrap it in aluminum foil.
 Bake for 40-50 minutes until soft.
 Let cool.

-Add fontina, cheddar, salt, pepper and hot sauce.
+Add half and half, fontina, cheddar, salt, pepper and hot sauce.
 Stir until cheese is melted.
 At this point, you can hold the grits covered in a pot until you're ready to eat them (they will continue to thicken as they cool).
 Rewarm them to serve.